-In parallel to this, CloudWATCH is undertaking a quantitative grouping analysis of 55 cloud projects under Unit E2 in order to map projects based on the NIST's common defining characteristics of cloud computing.
+In parallel to this, CloudWATCH is undertaking a quantitative clustering analysis of 55 cloud projects under Unit E2 in order to discover meaningful clusters based on the NIST's common defining characteristics of cloud computing.
 This will inform the process of deriving technical standards profiles for each of these projects.
 It can also form the basis for identifying other future project clusters.